radius-project/docs/docs/content/operations/platforms/kubernetes/supported-clusters.md

 ---
 type: docs
 title: "Supported Kubernetes clusters"
-linkTitle: "Kubernetes cluster"
+linkTitle: "Supported clusters"
 description: "Learn how to setup Radius on supported Kubernetes clusters"
-weight: 10
+weight: 100
 ---

 The following clusters have been tested and validated to ensure they support all of the features of Project Radius: